 Electric start makes the Briggs & Stratton easy to live with, and there’s an LCD readout for important functions.

-The Westinghouse 1000 watt iGen1200 is a fine example of a low-cost portable inverter generator for those with modest demands.
-In addition to its minimal weight, a 52 decibel sound level makes this portable generator among the quietest in its class.
+The Westinghouse 1,000-watt iGen1200 is a fine example of a low-cost portable inverter generator for those with modest demands.
+In addition to its minimal weight, a 52 decibel sound level makes this portable model among the quietest generators in its class.

 You wouldn’t expect electronic ignition on a budget generator like this, but the 54 cubic centimeter motor is a breeze to start anyway.
-The 0.8-gallon tank gives enough fuel to run for up to nine hours, and its low emissions make it CARB (California Air Resources Board) compliant—the most stringent standard in the U.S.
+The 0.8-gallon tank gives enough fuel to run for up to nine hours, and its low fuel consumption makes it CARB (California Air Resources Board) compliant—the most stringent standard in the U.S.

 Despite its compact size, the Westinghouse is not short of outlets, with two 120V/20A household sockets and two USBs that provide a clean, consistent power supply to your electronic gadgets.
 Low oil and overload warnings are also provided.

 - Noise level: 52 decibels